atlassian/data-center-helm-charts/docs/docs/userguide/upgrades/HELM_CHART_UPGRADE.md

     ```

     However, when the product versions of target and current Helm charts are the same,
-    then you can run the following command to upgrade the Helm chart olny:
+    then you can run the following command to upgrade the Helm chart only:

     ```shell
     helm upgrade <release-name> atlassian-data-center/<product> \